It’s one of the most complex institutions in the world, yet it has perhaps the biggest influence over your wallet.

 With CDs, individuals should focus on the inflation-adjusted rate of return, says Casey Mervine, vice president and a senior financial consultant at Charles Schwab.
 In the late 1970s, for instance, yields on CDs were in the double digits; inflation, however, was as well.
 That means consumers’ actual earnings were much lower, due to the erosion of their purchasing power.

-If you’re worried about a Fed rate cut impacting your returns, consider locking a CD now.
+If you’re worried about falling yields impacting your returns, consider locking in a CD now.

 3. The Fed’s influence over mortgage rates is complicated

 Mortgage rates are not tied to the Fed’s interest rate decisions.
 Interest rates on home loans are more closely tied to the 10-year Treasury yield, which serves as a benchmark to the 30-year fixed mortgage rate.

 That’s evident when you look into the past.
 Each time the Fed has adjusted rates, mortgage rates haven’t always responded in parallel.
 For example, the Fed hiked rates four times in 2018, but mortgage rates continued to edge downward in late December.

 But even though the Fed has little direct control over mortgage rates, both end up being influenced by similar market forces, McBride says.
 Mortgage rates have fallen to historic lows as the economy feels the impact of the coronavirus pandemic.

 “While not directly related to a Fed cut, the two are sort of a reflection of the same concern: the expectation that the economy is going to slow,” McBride says.